estuarine/SpellingBeeHints/README.md

 ## It offers four kinds of hints:

 - How many more words of various lengths (4 letters, 5 letters, etc.) remain?
-- How many more words remain that beginning with each letter?
+- How many more words remain that begin with each letter?
 - How many missing words remain in between the already-found answers?
 This hint will also tell you if you found the first and last words.
 - How many more words remain that begin with various two-letter pairs?